sourcegraph/sourcegraph-public-snapshot/doc/dev/how-to/testing.md

 When running into problems with these tests, we have some useful utilities to help you debug them (aside from what you might typically use):

 **debug**

-Testing-library exposes a utility method called `debug` that can print the rendered DOM to the console.
-Like so:
+This utility method can print the rendered DOM to the console.

 ```tsx
     it('this test is causing me problems', () => {